cunger/launch/notes/beyond-lies-the-wub/sessions-cookies.md

 HTTP is a state-less protocol in the sense that HTTP sessions last for one request: the clients sends a request, and the server sends a response.
 Each request/response is independent (and unaware) of previous or future ones.
 The server does not keep information between request/response cycles.
 This is one of the foundations of a distributed and resilient web.

-In order to create a stateful experience, applications usually generate and store session data.
-The session lives on the server side.
-A session identifier is then passed between server and client with each request/response; either as parameters in the URL, or as a cookie.
+In order to create a stateful experience, applications usually persist state across distinct HTTP requests by means of sessions - basically places to store data during one request that can be read during later requests.
+There are different ways to store session data: in cookies (in this case all session information is passed between client and server with each request and response), or on the server in memory/cache or a database (in this case only a session identifier is passed between server and client by means of a cookie).

 # HTTP State Management Mechanism (aka Cookies)

-The most common way to persist state across distinct HTTP requests are _cookies_.

-Cookies are pieces of state, more specifically _client-side_ state, as the client is responsible for storing the information.
-The state is described in name/value pairs `name=value`, separated by `;`.
+Cookies are key-value pairs (`name=value`, separated by `;`) that are stored on the on the client side.
 Plain text, max 4KB.
-It is sent with the response to the client, which stores it, and sends it back to the server with each request it makes:
+They are sent with the response to the client, which stores it, and sends it back to the server with each request it makes:
 * HTTP response header sent by the server: `Set-Cookie: ...`
 * HTTP request header sent by the client: `Cookie: ...`

-Cookies can, for example, contain session identifiers, which allows the server to relate different requests to each other.
+Cookies can contain session information or a session identifier, which allows the server to relate different requests to each other.

 Pre-defined properties include an expiration date ( in `Wdy, DD-Mon-YYYY HH:MM:SS GMT` format) and a scope:
 * _Session cookies_ is temporary data that is deleted when the client application (e.g. browser) is closed.
-They have a set `Discard` parameter or don't have an `Expires`/`Max-Age` parameter that indicates an extended life time. _Persistent cookies_, on the other hand side, are stored on the disk and can thus persist across browser sessions.
+They have a set `discard` parameter or don't have an `expires`/`max-age` parameter that indicates an extended life time. _Persistent cookies_, on the other hand side, are stored on the disk and can thus persist across browser sessions.
-* _Scoped cookies:_ A `Path` and `Domain` attribute can be specified to limit the scope of the cookie to a specific domain, sub-domain, or path.
+* _Scoped cookies:_ A `path` and `domain` attribute can be specified to limit the scope of the cookie to a specific domain, sub-domain, or path.

 **Example:**